Rosemary essential oil may have health benefits, including supporting brain function and hair growth, among others.

 In ancient Greece and Rome, rosemary was thought to strengthen memory (5).

-When 20 young adults were asked math questions in a small room diffused with rosemary oil, their speed and accuracy increased in direct proportion to the duration the oil was diffused.
+In a study that tested cognitive measures of 20 young healthy adults who were randomly assigned to be exposed to diffused rosemary oil for various lengths of time in a small room, it was found that speed and accuracy increased in direct proportion to the duration the oil was diffused.

 Keep in mind that more research is needed.